michalciurus/michalciurus.github.io/_posts/2016-11-02-RxSwift Safety Manual.md

 It means that if you put a network request inside, it **would execute two times**!

 How do we fix this?
 By turning the cold observable into a hot one 💡!
 We do this using `publish`, `connect`/`refCount` operators.
-Here's a whole [tutorial explaining this in detail](http://www.tailec.com/blog/understanding-publish-connect-refcount-share) explaining it in detail.
+Here's a whole [tutorial explaining this in detail](http://www.tailec.com/blog/understanding-publish-connect-refcount-share).

 {% highlight swift %}
 let observableWithSideEffect = Observable<Int>.create { (observer) -> Disposable in